 4-Is it really safe to bring my "woman" with me for shopping or walking in the streets?

 5-Should my "woman" wear a scarf or Hijab or skirt or Burka, or whatever? etc...

 Most importantly, if you don't speak one of the local languages/dialects or if you are not sure about all the different places you want to visit, stick to your travel agent and ask him/her for advice to arrange special tours for you.
 If you want to visit the South, make sure your travel agent speaks fluently Soussiya-Imazighen, if you intend to go to Atlas, your agent should be fluent in Zayanes-Imazighen, whereas; the North, it's of course Rifiya-Imazighen which is more spoken.
-As for the main towns as Casablanca, Rabat, Fes etc..., it is more Darija-French Dialect which is more predominant.
+As for the main towns as Casablanca, Rabat, Fes etc..., it is more Darija-French Dialect which is predominant.
 So if you are French speaker, you'll have no problem to be understood; however, you still need an agent who speaks well Darija and classic Arabic since most driving signs and formal news are written or broadcasted in calssic Arabic.
-With the "Arabisation System" implemented in the 80s in public primary/secondary schools all over the country and which had one goal which is arabise Moroccans, including Imazighens, so now majority of young Moroccans don't speak fluently French as it was the case in the 60s and 70s.
-You will notice that people who are born between 50s and 80s, their French is more perfect and fluent in comparison with those who are born after the 80s.
-However, a lot of Moroccans who can afford to pay private schools, you will notice their children speak fluently several languages: French, English, classic Arabic, Darija and then Imazighen.
+With the "Arabisation System" implemented in the 80s in public primary/secondary schools all over the country, majority of Moroccans don't speak fluently French as it was the case in the 60s, 70s and 80s.
+You will notice that people who are born between 50s and 80s, their French is more perfect and fluent in comparison with those born after the 80s.
+However, Moroccans who can afford to pay private schools, their children speak fluently several languages: French, English, classic Arabic, Imazighen and Darija.

 3-Official Name of the country : Kingdom of Morocco = المملكة المغربية